bjssacademy/advanced-tdd/chapter04/chapter04.md

 }
 ```

+#### Assertions in Go

 The first thing to notice is the idiomatic way in Go to write an assert.
+This is good.
 Other languages use assertion libraries (Jest, JUnit/AssertJ, NUnit).
 Go does not.

-It uses a simple if statement.
+Go uses a simple if statement.
 Idiomatically, there are always two local variables:

 - got: the result of our Act step
 - want: what we would like got to be, when everything is working

+#### What's the problem with this code?

-This test uses the Go idiom, but not in the best way.
-It locks-in too many implementation details.
+The specified behaviour _locks-in_ too many implementation details.

-Here are all the things this test locks-in:
+The test means that all the following things _must_ stay true:

 - a private field called 'locations'
-- locations is a two-dimensional array of string
+- locations must be a two-dimensional array of string
-- the parameters row and col given to PlaceShip index the 2D array directly
+- the parameters row and column passed to PlaceShip index the 2D array directly
-- the presence of a ship is marked by a string "SHIP"
+- the presence of a ship must be marked by a string "SHIP"

 That's a lot of highly specific detail going on there!

+Do we really care about any of that?

-### Why is this bad?
+### Why is implementation detail bad?

-The most obvious reason is that this programming interface is bad.
+The point of our executable specification is to define our programming interface, and this one is bad.

 The code in our tests is the first working example of our production code being used.
+Don;t think of this as "test code".
+Think of it as it really is: this is how everyone will access your component, forevermore.

+> If ever there was a time for an "Are you sure?" dialog box, this would be it!

-So, in the real game, the programmer will have to reach into the Grid, check locations[][] and look for "SHIP" - exactly as our test does.
+So, in the real game, the programmer will have to reach into the Grid, check `locations[row][column]` and look for `"SHIP"` - exactly as our test does.

 _That is a lot to know about and a lot to do_

+#### It's easy to call the code wrong

 It is easy to make a mistake in the code that uses the result.
 It will lead to duplicated code.
 Every place that needs to know if a ship is present _must_ use this code snippet - because this _is_ now our programming interface.

+> Prefer to _design-out_ errors, so they cannot arise

+#### It's needlessly hard to change implementations in future

 The second valid reason is it will be hard to change the implementation of our Grid.
 This should not matter to the rest of the program.
 Grid should be responsible for managing ships on its own.
 But here, the implementation has _leaked out_.
 This leads to rippling changes where a small change requires a large change in the rest of the program code.